s34s0n/multiarch/mips/docs/readme.md

  j target
 ```
 <br/>
-We can also jump to the address contained in a register using the instruction `jr`:
+We can also jump to the address contained in a register using the instruction `jr`
 ```
  jr $t0
 ```